ritterim/rimdev-blog/_posts/2022-10-12-rimdev-radio-building-with-astro.md

 ## Final Thoughts

-Overall working with Astro is a super enjoyable experience.
+Overall, working with Astro is a super enjoyable experience.
 I'm looking forward to building more projects with it!

 I'd like to give a special shout out to my friend [Mac](https://twitter.com/MaciejPedzich) for help navigating the Spotify API.